noorjahansn94/nodeapp02/README.md

 ## Install Helm

-In this lab, you will use Helm to install Jenkins with a stable _chart_.
+In this lab, we will use Helm to install Jenkins .
 Helm is a package manager that makes it easy to configure and deploy Kubernetes applications.
-Once you have Jenkins installed, you'll be able to set up your CI/CD pipleline.
+Once we have Jenkins installed, we'll be able to set up our CI/CD pipleline.

 1. Install helm